Difference Between Custom and Flash Tattoos

 If you want something fun, small, and quick go with a flash tattoo.
 It can be done in one sitting and you’ll be in and out pretty quickly.

 On the other hand, if you want a tattoo that is significant and means a lot to you, create your own!
-Speak to an artist whose style you already like and see what they can do for you!
+Speak to one of our tattoo artists whose style you already like and see what they can do for you!